richie-omondi/sys_eng/README.md

-This repo contains folders that have Bash scripts that implement different functions.
-Within each folder, there is a README that explains the function of each script.
+This repo contains folders that implement different system engineering concepts.